 TIP #3 Statement Furniture

 Using great pieces of furniture draws your eye to a focal point and really makes it feel like someone has lived there for years.
-Finding some great antique pieces that you can upcycle and bring new life to.
+Finding some great antique pieces that you can upcycle and bring new life to. stay up[dated with Tenant Legal Rights to know what rights are offered to people living on rent.

 TIP #4 Plants and accessories